 Alternatively, check out smaller towns in western Puerto Rico, like Aguadilla, or Fajardo in the east with its stunning beaches.

-The spray of pristine islands that surround Puerto Rico is also well worth a visit.
-From Culebra with its world-famous white sand beach to Vieques with its abundance of new, cool accommodation options, these islands are more than just a great day trip option; they’re worth their own extended visit.
+The spray of pristine Caribbean islands that surround Puerto Rico, and are technically a part of Puerto Rico, is also well worth a visit.
+From Culebra with its world-famous white sand beach to Vieques with its abundance of new, cool accommodation options, these Caribbean islands are more than just a great day trip option; they’re worth their own extended visit.

 Read More: 20 Best Things To Do in Puerto Rico